Sunday, November 28, 2021

 That night, I did not dream it again.
 Nor the next, or the next.
 It disappeared completely.
 Until I was 18 or 19 years old.
 I was in University then, and out of the blue, I dreamed it again.
 Exactly the same dream.
 I was flabbergasted.
 And almost scared, because I did NOT wanted to start it all over again.
 But it didn't.
 It only happened that once, and then never, ever again.

-This, as well as some awful things (no, not molestation) that happened to me when I was about 6-7, caused me to turn to my Bible.
-I was taught to read around age 5-6, and the Bible was one of the first books I read, around age 6-7.
+This, as well as some awful things (no, not molestation) that happened to me around the same age as the dream, caused me to turn to my Bible.
+I was taught to read around age 5-6, and the Bible was one of the first books I read.
 First it was “children's Bible stories”.
 Then my mom bought me my own, “real” Bible.
 I can't remember when exactly, I believe around age 8 or 9.
 I clung to that and got very very close to God.
 I adored Him.
 Whenever I was sad, angry or upset, I would open the Bible and a verse would jump out, giving me courage, comfort, hope or showing the way.
 I realised that God truly was speaking to me through His Word, and I held on to that as a lifeline.
 It made the sad things in my life okay, and the hard things bearable.

 During those years, there was something else I wondered about.
 It's too personal, I won't divulge it.
 It was just about my own past, and something I felt as a little girl.
 And I always queried God.
 For years and years I wanted to know why I felt it.
 One day, it overwhelmed me, and I cried and called out to Him.
 This time, He answered me personally.
 Not through His Word.
 But in His voice, through His Spirit.
 I heard Him inside my head.
 You can almost call it telepathy.
 Except that I immediately knew it was Him speaking.
 He answered my question, and gave me a command about it.
 Only 2 small sentences.
 Acknowledging my heartache and that it was true, as well as what I must do about it.
 (Again, to reiterate, this was not about molestation, just about a loss I experienced years and years before that moment.)